-Welcome to the first edition of our new monthly Outstanding curated collections.
-Outstanding aims to bring you the very best in LGBTQ+ cinema and TV every month, with themed collections that delve into the history of the genre.
+Welcome to the first edition of our new bi-monthly Q curated collections.
+Q aims to bring you the very best in LGBTQ+ cinema and TV, with themed collections that delve into the history of the genre.
 This month we take a look at three LGBTQ+ Christmas themed films.
 Featuring Carol (2015), C.R.A.Z.Y (2005) and Love Simon (2018).
 So grab the mince pies, pour a drink and enjoy our sparkling and fabulous LGBTQ+ Christmas recommendations for the festive season ahead.

 In 1952 author Patricia Highsmith published a novel under the pseudonym of “Claire Morgan”.
 Its content continuing to inspire and fascinate new readers today, while its bravery is discussed at length in Universities, Colleges and writing circles.
 The Price of Salt focused on a brief yet passionate love affair in 1950s New York; a world away from the thrilling crime drama of her other widely known work Strangers On a Train.
 However, what made The Price of Salt powerful, dramatic and controversial was her decision to focus on a romantic affair between two women.
 One older, wealthy and married and the other young, free yet insecure in her feelings.
 However, the semi-autobiographical nature of Highsmith’s work would only be revealed many years later; her famous text only reprinted under her true name in 1990.